JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 - Be open to iterate and improve
 - If you want to take a look at the code for this blog, check out the GitHub [repo](https://github.com/JB-26/website-portfolio)

+## How can you tell how many people have visited your blog?

+This is a good question.
+There are tools out there such as Google Analytics but for mine, I tend to keep an eye on Font Awesome as they limit the number of page views for my icons per month (they have a handy tracker when viewing your kits).

 # Use an existing platform

 What if you don’t know how to program or aren’t comfortable with using frameworks?
 Not a problem, there are plenty of platforms out there that allow you to set up a blog instantly (or within a few clicks anyway).